ZolanaPrime/stellaris-small-tweaks/README.md

 - End of the Cycle now has an equal chance of appearing
 - Guarantee or Disable the War in Heaven
 - Disable AI researching habitats
+- Reduce influence cost of espionage operations (reduction is around 90%)

 ## Guardians: